LorisProg2403/so_long/ROADMAP.md

 Check if there is wall all around the map.

 Check if the map is winnable.
+(Pathfinding algo)

+## Pathfinding algorithm

 ## Load Map